imm-2020/news-layout/README.md

     ```
   Each number should be independently clickable to link to another page (`page2.html`, etc).
 Show "1" to appear "active" (ie, you are currently viewing page 1) by adding a class in the appropriate place.

-## Also think about
+## Part 2

-Execute if you have time:
+- [ ] Turn the layout into a grid when necessary (based on your subjective observation) using a breakpoint

-- Crop the height of the images using CSS (so they don't grow to be too tall as the page grows in width)
+- [ ] If necessary, crop the height of the images using CSS (so they don't grow to be too tall as the page grows in width)